cheat-sheets/negotiation-cheat-sheet/README.md

 *Example*: Dividing an anchovies pizza:
  - Position-based: one person cuts the pizza in half, the other person chooses the piece.
- - Interest-based: ask both sides why they want the pizze - it's possible one party wants the pizza because he likes anchovies (wants the center but not crust), and the other party wants the crust.
+ - Interest-based: ask both sides why they want the pizza - it's possible one party wants the pizza because he likes anchovies (wants the center but not crust), and the other party wants the crust.
 By identifying interests a win-win situation is created - parties got what they want without taking away what the other party wants.